cursusdb/cursusdb/readme.md

 ..
 ```

-Default sync time is 10 minutes and can be configured with yaml config ``replication-sync-time`` the node will sync its data to its configured “replicas”.
+Default sync time is 10 minutes and can be configured with yaml config ``replication-sync-time`` the node will sync its data to its configured replicas.
-If original node shuts down or is not available a replica will be used, if a replica is not available another available replica will be used(a node can configure multiple replicas).
-On original node startup will sync with the latest used replica.
+If original node shuts down or is not available a replica will be used for reads, if a replica is not available another available replica will be used(a node can configure multiple replicas).

 ![replicating-cluster-nodes.png](images/replicating-cluster-nodes.png)